GloriaY007/Final-Group-Project-/README.md

 We will also be using the [World Bank Life Expectancy](https://data.worldbank.org/indicator/SP.DYN.LE00.IN) data set and the [Human Freedom Index](https://www.kaggle.com/gsutters/the-human-freedom-index), to compare against (for the years that align with our main data set).

 #### Questions they hope to answer with the data
-We want to find which factors influence happiness within a country and we would also like to found. out how to predict the happiness scores, if it is at all possible to do so.
+We want to find which factors influence happiness within a country and we would also like to foind out how to predict the happiness scores, if it is at all possible to do so.

 ## Communication Plan

 The communication plan will be a guiding document outlining our means of communication, and our risk and issues management.
 It also outlines the team structure, the roles and responsibilities of each team member per segment, and our approval process for our work.

-### Communications Tools for "The Ladies" a.k.a Group 2 project team
+### Communications Tools for "The Ladies" a.k.a Group 2 Project Team

 #### Team Structure

 The team structure is modeled around **four (4) roles**.
 The roles will be rotated troughout the lenght of the project amongst the four (4) students composing the team.
 The roles are structured as explained below:
-- **Square**: The team member in the square role will be responsible for the repository.
+- **Square** :black_square_button: : The team member in the square role will be responsible for the repository.
-- **Triangle**: The member in the triangle role will create a mockup of a machine learning model.
+- **Triangle** :small_red_triangle: : The member in the triangle role will create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
-- **Circle**: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
+- **Circle** :red_circle: : The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
 This will ensure the database will work seamlessly with the rest of the project.
-- **X**: The member in the X role will decide which technologies will be used for each step of the project
+- **X** :heavy_multiplication_x: : The member in the X role will decide which technologies will be used for each step of the project

 The members composing this team are:
 - Assitan Cissé